Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Experiment and Results

-The design of dynamic tasks is a delicate process, as it requires a link to home sports activities while also requiring explicit activity instructions and specifications.
+The design of dynamic tasks is a delicate process, as it requires a link to home sports activities, while also requiring explicit activity instructions and specifications.
 Therefore, we borrowed activity directives and specifications from the successful case of RFA as the dynamic activity settings for our experiments.
-The visual cues and scoring system in RFA can effectively reduce the subjects' comprehension errors regarding the experimental instructions.
-Fig. \ref{Fig. Dynamic Activity Recognition} shows four clearly indicated activities without Running in the RFA, and the RFA can determine whether the subject's activity is normative through a scoring system.
+The visual cues and scoring system in RFA can effectively reduce the subjects' comprehension errors regarding the experimental instructions, and the RFA can determine whether the subject's activity is normative through a scoring system.
 RFA includes dozens of activities that work muscles in different parts of the body, such as the chest, waist, and legs.
-For the preliminary validation of SPeM, we selected five activities, including Running, Hip Lift, Leg Raise, Seated Forward Press, and Revolved Crescent Lunge.
-Different activities generate weight in different areas of the body.
-For example, Hip Lift concentrates pressure on the shoulders and both feet.
-Similar to the data collection process for sleeping posture recognition, we asked subjects to collect pressure images with different displacements and rotations throughout SPeM.

-The classification results of dynamic activity recognition are shown in Table \ref{Table.
-Classification results} and Fig. \ref{Fig. Activity CM}.
-CRNN achieves the highest classification accuracy of 1.0, which is remarkable for its ability to capture different pressure distributions generated by different activities accurately.
-According to experiment results, it can be seen that the proposed DNN algorithm achieves fairly high accuracy in both sleeping posture and dynamic activity recognition.
-Since we tested the model on an unseen test set, it is not difficult to see that in addition to the high generalization ability of the fitted model, the generated pressure dataset is also independent and identically distributed.
-According to the experiment results, it can be proved that the proposed SPeM system can produce high-reliability pressure images, precision classification prediction, and generalization ability.
+We select 13 dynamic activities to validate the proposed SPeM, as illustrated in Fig. \ref{Fig. Dynamic Activity Recognition}, including (a) Hip Lift, (b) Wide Squat, (c) Overhead Squat, (d) Leg Raise, (e) Forward Press, (f) Overhead Bend, (g) Crescent Lunge, (h) Hinge Pose, (i) Fan Pose, and Running (not shown).
+RFA categorizes these activities based on training for different body parts, such as Legs, Stomach, and Yoga practices.
+The pressure patterns generated by these 13 dynamic activities differ in terms of frequency, amplitude, size, and contact points, as summarized in Table \ref{Table.
+Description of the 13 Dynamic Activities}.
+For example, the Running activity, characterized by vigorous swinging of both legs, leads to high frequency and high amplitude, and the contact size between the foot and SPeM is relatively small.
+Note that in addition to these attributes, different activities will produce different shapes, directions, and distances of pressure patterns that originate from various parts of the body.
+We use a non-independent and identically distributed (non-IID) data collection strategy to accurately reflect the real-world preferences of people in their activities.
+Two subjects collect data on all activities, while five subjects only collect data on certain activities, including (a), (e), (f), (i), and Running.
+The remaining seven subjects record data for the other eight activities.